-- 1) as a stand-alone monitoring system to provide early warning of corrosion activity prior to pursuing a comprehensive corrosion management strategy, or
+A stand-alone monitoring system provides early warning of corrosion activity before pursuing a comprehensive corrosion management strategy.

-- 2) as a companion to a deployed corrosion management plan to gauge the effectiveness of the plan.
+A companion to a deployed corrosion management plan allows for teams to gauge the effectiveness of the corrosion management plan.

 Localized Corrosion Activity

 In any corrosive environment physical degradation of the metal can occur in two different ways: